 We have club skates and safety gear available in most sizes for use during practice sessions.

 Welcome to the Alaska Speedskating club

 Alaska Speedskating is the only speedskating organization in Alaska, and we are located in the Anchorage-Eagle River area.
 We are a non-profit organization dedicated to promoting all forms of speedskating as a healthy individual and family activity.
-We do short track at the Mac Center in Eagle River, long track at the oval in Midtown Park, and when the weather and conditions align 'adventure' skates on frozen lakes.
+We do short track at the Subway Centre in south Anchorage, long track at the oval in Midtown Park, and when the weather and conditions align 'adventure' skates on frozen lakes.
 Explore this website, join our email list(s), and feel free to contact us with any questions.